 Step 3 – Prepare for your theory exam

 Driving theory is very important, particularly with all the different Swedish road signs around!
 Thankfully there are plenty of ways to practice theory leading up to your tests.
 My Driving Academy has 1000 practice questions in Swedish and English available on our app Mitt Körkort!
+We’ve also created multiple education videos to help you drill those more difficult sections.
+The best part?
+It is completely free!

 Step 4 – Take your Risk 1 and 2 courses